silksil/MY_README.md/README.md

 ## What's this?
-Inspired by various [articles](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/) on creating your own user-guide in order to create transparency, set expectations and improve communication between collegues, I decided to create my own personal ReadME.
-My **main goals of this document** is to:
+Inspired by various [articles](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/) on creating your own user-guide, I decided to create my own personal README.
+The **purpose of this document** is to:

 * Crystallise my thoughts and identify my most important values and principles in relation to work.
 * Help my colleagues understand me better as a person and work together more efficiently and effectively.